Gini Dietrich is the founder and chief executive officer of Arment Dietrich, Inc

 Martin developed a Certificate in Digital Strategy and Communications Management for the University of Toronto School for Continuing Studies and teaches several courses there.
 He has been a social media instructor at McMaster University, speaks at conferences across North America and guest lectures on PR and digital communications at universities and community colleges.

 Martin received his APR from the Canadian Public Relations Society.
-He’s a member of the South by Southwest Interactive Advisory Board and a 2014 mentor; secretary/treasurer of PRSA Counselors Academy’s executive committee and its 2012 conference chair; and past-president of CPRS Toronto.
-He’s also on the advisory boards for the Humber public relations BAA program and the Humber School of Comedy.
+He’s a member of the South by Southwest Interactive Advisory Board and a 2014 mentor; chair-elect of PRSA Counselors Academy; and past-president of CPRS Toronto.

 Martin has published two books of fiction, been a standup comedy MC, film and TV writer and freelance journalist.
 He received an Honours Bachelor of Arts degree in film, television and theatre from York University in Toronto.